Your Shopping Bag

 If there is one element of watch ownership that speaks to the human psyche more than almost any other, it's the notion that what you wear is unique to you.
 And it's true, there simply isn't another watch out there with your dings in the case or your aged strap.
 No material creates such allure through the aging process as bronze.
 And watch designers have known this for some time.
 With wear, your bronze watch case will evolve far quicker and more obviously than any steel case (swimming in salt water really speeds things up!).

 Bronze is a copper alloy generally containing around 12% tin.
 Its discovery dates back several millennium BC.
 Before giving way to cheaper iron and stronger steel, the Bronze Age lasted almost three millennia.
 Bronze possesses a number of advantageous properties.
 And the versatility of its application has continued its use right up to modern day.

 One of those properties is its resistance to salt water corrosion.
 Typically, when exposed, bronze only oxidizes at the surface, forming a protective layer over the underlying metal.
 In the past, this made bronze the material of choice for boat and ship fittings.
 (Prior to the wide employment of stainless steel.)
 It also featured in early diving equipment.
 More recently, it has spurred a growing trend of tool watches.
 Not all bronze watches are created equal though.
-That’s why we’ve put together this hand-picked selection of some of our favorite references from 2022 - enjoy!
+That’s why we’ve put together this hand-picked selection of some of, what we feel are, the best bronze watches for 2023 - enjoy!

 All in, 42mm of burgundy on the burgundy bezel and dial greatness - inspired by an original look from 1962.
 This model features a bronze case as well as a NATO.
 A perfect combination of traditional and modern materials.
 Unmistakable vintage lines, as well as the fact its build quality is next level - really make the Bronze a winner.